Stellar halo

-The stellar halo of a galaxy refers to the component of its galactic halo containing stars.
-The halo extends far outside a galaxy's brightest regions and typically contains its oldest and most metal poor stars.
+A stellar halo is the component of a galaxy's galactic halo that contains stars.
+The stellar halo extends far outside a galaxy's brightest regions and typically contains its oldest and most metal-poor stars.

 Observation history

 Early studies, investigating the shape of the stellar halo of the Milky Way, found some evidence that it may vary with increasing distance from the galaxy.
 These studies found halos with spherically shaped outer regions and flatter inner regions.
 Large surveys in the 21st century such as the Sloan Digital Sky Survey have allowed the shape and distribution of the stellar halo to be investigated in much more detail; this data has been used to postulate a triaxial or oblate halo.
 More recent studies have found the halo to be flattened with a broken power law radius dependence; evidence for triaxiality is unclear.

 As a result of their faint brightness, observations of stellar halos in distant galaxies have required very long exposure times, the stacking of data from numerous galaxies to obtain averaged properties, or observing only the resolved stellar populations.
 Individual resolved stars in stellar halos can only be measured in the Milky Way and Andromeda.
 The furthest stellar halos detected are at a redshift distance of 1.